 - Explain the deposition process

-- Prepare any required documents
+- Prepare any required or relevant documents

 Your lawyer will also explain what will happen once the deposition is complete.
 The guidance and support of your lawyer can make a challenging process easier by ensuring you feel prepared.